DrewCharlez/Telrock-Ops-Tech-Test/README.md

 Cloud; is the go to service platform for operations of businesses supported by Ops engineers, due to the fast delivery of software features, continous integration, automation deployment and faster resolution to problem solving a fast implemention of computing resources is always required, and cloud techology provides this by means of scalability, the provisioning of server capacity according to traffic.
 This has reduced the time it takes to make resources available and cut cost of hardware and allow you to pay for what you use at increased speed.
-With requirements changing frequently cloud provides you with flexibility, control and management
+With requirements changing frequently cloud provides you with flexibility, control and management.

 Infrastructure automation; Having tasks executed via automation tools is allowing Ops engineers to manage configuration and deployment on multiple servers automatically, this achieves faster delivery of features, faster resoultion of problems and gives Ops engineers more time to innovate rather than fix and mantain.